eclipsesource/tabris-js-docs/docs/2.0/api/device.md

 **read-only**<br/>
 Type: *string*

 The platform version.
-On iOS it lools like this: `"8.1.1"`.
+On iOS it looks like this: `"8.1.1"`.
 On Android, the [version code](https://developer.android.com/reference/android/os/Build.VERSION_CODES.html) is returned.
 This property is also available globally as `device.version`.

 ### win_keyboardPresent